MENSIGHT Magazine

 .com & MENSIGHT Magazine.

-As each Father’s Day appears on the horizon, my father is frequently on my mind.
+With Father’s Day on the horizon (June 20), my father has frequently been on my mind.
 Thinking about him usually brings up memories of my childhood in Gainesville, Florida.
 I was born there, in the Alachua County General Hospital on September 8, 1940.

-When he came home from the Army, Daddy lived up to his promise to take me "fishing& swimming."
-It's little wonder then that my most vivid memories of my childhood days in Gainesville are of going fishing with "DaddyBoy."
-The anticipation of those trips was as exciting as the trips themselves.
-I would wake up early in the morning to the rich smell of coffee brewing and bacon cooking.
-My mother was already up and preparing breakfast and sandwiches for our lunch.
+My most vivid memories of those days are of going fishing with daddy.
+Anticipation of those trips was as exciting as the trips themselves.
+I would wake up early in the morning to the rich smell of coffee brewing.
+My mother was already up and preparing breakfast.
 I could hardly wait to get started.

-We usually went fishing on Orange Lake about 20 miles to the south of Gainesville.
+We usually went fishing on Orange Lake about 20 miles to the south.
 Orange Lake is famous for its continually changing shoreline.
-Islands of hyacinth plants growing on the surface of the lake are blown around by the wind.
+Islands of hyacinth plants growing on the surface of the lake are blow around by the wind.
 Orange Lake is connected to nearby Lochloosa Lake by a natural canal.

 The canal and the area around it is called Cross Creek.
-It was the adopted home ground of Marjorie Kinnan Rawlings, author of The Yearling and the subject of the movie Cross Creek.
-I like to fantasize that Mrs. Rawlings was at home making her famous “Utterly Deadly Southern Pecan Pie” while me and Daddy were fishing nearby.
-She was still alive during our early fishing expeditions so it is within the realm of possibility.
+It was the home ground of Majorie Kinnan Rawlings, author of The Yearling and the subject of the movie Cross Creek.
+I like to fantasize that Mrs. Rawlings was at home making her famous “Utterly Deadly Southern Pecan Pie” while me and my daddy were fishing nearby.
+She was still alive during those early fishing expeditions so it is within the realm of possibility.

 Occasionally, as we were fishing, daddy would shout something like, “Jim, look at that eagle way over by the big cypress tree.”
 As I strained to see what he was talking about, he would take a quick slug from the pint bottle hidden in his tackle box.
 As I got older, I gradually caught on to the ruse.

 My pre-adolescent fishing career almost ended one fine day on Orange Lake.
 I think that it may have happened on our last fishing trip but the actual sequence of events is a little hazy.
 We were trolling, which means that our fishing poles and rods were sticking out the side of the boat, and the boat motor was running at a very slow speed.
-Trolling was usually boring but on this day, it got interesting in a flash.
+Trolling was usually boring but on this day, it got interesting real quick.

 Daddy was at that precise moment looking at his fishing lines for signs of a bite.
 So it appears that no one witnessed the brief, though I imagine, exceptionally graceful parabolic arc my body scribed through the air before plunging into the murky depths of Orange Lake.
 I vaguely remember being suddenly wet and greatly fearful of being eaten by a school of giant bass.
 That fear was likely induced by my guilt for snaring so many of their species with hook and worm.
 Not to mention the gutting, cooking and eating that followed.